tibetan-nlp/tibetan-verbs-database/README.md

 - དག་ཡིག་གསར་བསྒྲིགཀ།, unknown date (quite recent), apparently a reference in Tibet

+## Exceptions

+The auxiliary ཤོག་ present in PH has not been added in this database.

 ## Method

 The initial idea was to make a list with the correct forms of as many verbs as possible, with the second suffix ད.
 This is impossible though, as each Tibetan grammarian can have a different point of view on verb forms (which is surprising for a Westerner).
 So this database contains the raw data from the different sources, untouched: no choice has been made about the correctness of the different forms.